 Conceptual level survey of topics in physics intended for liberal arts and other non-science majors.
 This course is designed for the business major, education major, or liberal arts major, and is not recommended for students majoring in mathematics, biology, chemistry, physics, pre-engineering, or any other physical or life sciences.
-Concepts and fundamental principles of light, electricity and
+Concepts and fundamental principles of light, electricity and magnetism, and modern physics are presented in both lecture and laboratory settings with minimum use of mathematics.
+Three lecture and three laboratory hours per week.
+Prerequisite: PHYS 1405 or equivalent.
+Lab Fee: \$24

 PHYS 2125 - University Physics Laboratory I - 1 sem. hrs.
-(0-3-0) 4001015303
+(0-3-0) 4008015303